 Important!
 Don’t give your kids protein powder or other supplements, they can get all they need from food.
 Supplements can lead to an excessive protein intake which is hard on the kidneys and promotes dehydration.
 And you really never know what’s in them as there is no real regulation.

 As a society have an unhealthy relationship with sugar.
 Foods with added sugar tend to be low nutrition and high calorie and are a major reason for the rise in obesity in the last couple of decades.

 There is added sugar in so many things, products you would never expect.
 I was shocked to realize there is added sugar in what was my preferred brand of organic broth.
 It’s all of them: chicken, beef, even vegetable broth!

 Do yourself and your children a favor and don’t keep soft drinks and sweets around the house!
-Instead promote healthy options.
-Drink more water, eat more fruit, This includes fruit juice, which can be very heavy in sugar.
+Instead, promote healthy options.
+Drink more water, and eat more fruit, This includes fruit juice, which can be very heavy in sugar.
 Try to avoid all of those processed products with added sugar.

 Once again, avoid those sugary drinks.
 Sports drinks can be ok after vigorous activity to restore electrolytes, but as I like to say there’s nothing wetter than water.
-That one get’s my daughter’s well practiced eye-roll, but it’s true.
-Make sure those athletic children have their water bottle handy.
+That one gets my daughter’s well-practiced eye-roll, but it’s true.
+Make sure those athletic children have their water bottles handy.